 This Reading Lamp has a unique burner (lower, composite image).

-The globe (upper image) is not original to the lamp.
+The opal dome globe (upper image) is as the original for the lamp.

 Knight Light also made this single mantle Reading Lamp